adienakhmad/ADS1256/README.md

 adc.readRegister(MUX): Read the current content of the MUX register, be aware if the conversion cycle is not complete this will probably read garbage.

+# ADC Calibration
+Refer to the datasheet and advanced functions

 # Dependencies

 This code uses Arduino SPI library and some direct port manipulation

 # Licence, Atribuions and Contributions
+Licence:

+Github users:
+* adienakhmad
+* chepo92

 ## Notice: Working as 5/1/2019